Freddsle/fedRBE/batchcorrection/README.md

   index_col: "sample"
     # If expression_file_flag True: index_col is the feature column name.
     # If expression_file_flag False: index_col is the sample column name.
-    # If not given, defaults apply - the index is taken from the 0th column for
+    # If not given, defaults apply: the index is taken from the 0th column for
-    # expression files and generated automatically for samples x features datafiles
+    # expression files and generated automatically for samples x features data files
     # format: str or int, int is interpreted as the column index (starting from 0)

   covariates: ["Pyr"]